 Vegging Out: Philadelphia, Pennsylvania

-The home of cheesesteaks and Kevin Bacon also happens to be a Mecca of phenomenal vegetarian and vegan restaurants and cafés.
+The home of cheesesteaks and Kevin Bacon also happens to be a Mecca of phenomenal vegetarian restaurants and cafés.
 These tasty destinations will whet your appetite for a visit to the City of Brotherly Love.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.